 For UK patients seeking safety alongside significant cost savings, Taki Dent in Antalya represents the lowest-risk option in Turkey.
 The reasons are specific:

-- JCI and ISO dual accreditation — independently audited, not self-reported
+- Accredited by the Turkish Ministry of Health and International Health Tourism — independently audited, not self-reported

 - Led by Dr. Sadık Taki — Specialist Prosthodontist with postgraduate qualifications